chowjiahui/chowjiahui.github.io/_posts/2018-3-1-ISIS-Twitter-Project-1.md

 ### Assessing the feasibility of attack prediction

-IEEE Paper (Zhou, 2017) used an LSTM for attack prediction based on tweets frequency of influential users and hashtag frequency.
-"The information we use for prediction is high-frequency hashtags with their frequency, and high-importance user with their involvement in one-day tweets, as well as the total tweets number for one day."
+An existing paper (Pro-ISIS Fanboys Network Analysis and Attack Detection thorugh Twitter Data, Zhou, 2017) used an LSTM for attack prediction based on tweets frequency of influential users and hashtag frequency.
+Information used for prediction is high-frequency hashtags, influential users' tweets involvement, as well as the total tweets number for one day.

-However, after looking at the dataset in more detail, I don't think that attack prediction makes sense given the intent of the tweets - most of it looks informative in nature with links to news articles or comments on Middle East current events.
+However, after looking at the dataset in more detail, I am not sure if attack prediction makes sense given the intent of the tweets - most of it looks informative in nature with links to news articles or comments on Middle East current events.

 Features I originally wanted to include:
 - Number of hashtag mentions